Wadesmill: History

-In 1785, Thomas Clarkson had entered an essay and won a Latin dissertation at the University of Cambridge for the subject Anne liceat Invitos in Servitutem dare ('Is it right to make slaves of others against their will?').
-He was greatly affected by the subject during his research into the essay and later wrote:
+In 1785, Thomas Clarkson won a Latin dissertation prize at the University of Cambridge for an essay on the subject, Anne liceat Invitos in Servitutem dare ("Is it right to make slaves of others against their will?").
+He was greatly affected by the subject during his research into the essay, and later wrote:

 As it is usual to read these essays publicly in the senate-house soon after the prize is adjudged, I was called to Cambridge for this purpose.
 I went and performed my office.
 On returning however to London, the subject of it almost wholly engrossed my thoughts.
 I became at times very seriously affected while upon the road.
 I stopped my horse occasionally, and dismounted and walked.
 I frequently tried to persuade myself in these intervals that the contents of my essay could not be true.
 The more, however, I reflected upon them, or rather upon the authorities on which they were founded, the more I gave them credit.
 Coming in sight of Wades Mill, in Hertfordshire, I sat down disconsolate on the turf by the roadside and held my horse.
 Here a thought came into my mind, that if the contents of the essay were true, it was time some person should see these calamities to their end.
 Agitated in this manner, I reached home.
 This was in the summer of 1785.

 To the east of Wadesmill is the picturesque estate of Youngsbury.
 "Youngsbury consists of an 18th-century park and woodland with 4 hectares of garden around the house, the front part of which is dated 1745, the back early 19th century, with 18th-century stables.
 There are extensive 16th to 18th-century walled kitchen gardens, an arboretum, an icehouse and tumuli and Roman barrows within the grounds, which extend to the river Rib.
 Capability Brown's involvement included widening the river and creating two islands, designing a ha ha and placing small groups of trees in open parkland.
 Nineteenth-century development of the kitchen garden was re-created in the late 20th century, with notable mixed borders.
 There is a moat and church in a bend of the river on the southern edge of the parkland."
-Capability Brown is actually said to have reviewed the rolling parkland surrounding Youngsbury house and observed that he need do nothing to improve upon what nature had already achieved.
+Capability Brown is said to have reviewed the rolling parkland surrounding Youngsbury house and observed that he need do nothing to improve upon what nature had already achieved.

-The moat and church referenced in the HCC quote are in fact Thundridge Bury and Thundridge old church, neither of which are still standing in entirety.
+The moat and church referenced in the HCC quote are in fact Thundridge Bury and Thundridge old church, neither of which are still standing in their entirety.